Diversify Your Vision Datasets with Automatic Diffusion-Based Augmentation: Conclusion

 \section{Conclusion}

 We present \method{}, a novel approach to data augmentation that leverages the high-level domain knowledge of large language models and text-conditioned image editing methods.
 By grounding both the domain descriptions and the augmented training data in the provided training set, our method has demonstrated impressive capabilities in several challenging settings, including domain adaptation, bias mitigation, and even scenarios without domain shift.
+Our findings offer exciting potential for future research, suggesting that the utilization of structured prompts generated from actual training data can be an effective strategy for improving dataset diversity.
 As the capabilities of captioning, LLMs, and image editing methods grow, we expect the efficacy and scope of our approach to increase.

 \textbf{Acknowledgements.} We thank Suzie Petryk for her invaluable feedback on the manuscript.
 This work was supported in part by the NSF CISE Expeditions Award (CCF-1730628), DARPA’s SemaFor, PTG and/or LwLL programs, and BAIR’s industrial alliance programs.